fkmiec/goscript/README.md

 **Goscript** is ultimately about compiling Go code into binaries, so a Go module project is required to build your scripts.
 Further, the resulting binaries need to be on your path to be accessible.
 Follow these steps to get setup:

-### Option 1 - Clone or Fork This Repo

-1. Clone this repo and re-build the binary (if necessary ... binary was compiled on linux) with `go build -o goscript main.go`

-2. Edit your **PATH** environment variable to include:
-   1. **The project directory** created in Step 1 (ie. the location of the **goscript** binary).
-This will enable the **goscript** command to be executed from anywhere in your filesystem.
-   2. **The `bin` sub-directory within the project directory** (ie. the location where all of the binaries for your scripts will be written).
-This will enable your scripted commands to be executed immediately from anywhere in your filesystem.

-3. Optionally set the GOSCRIPT_EDITOR (or EDITOR) environment variable to the name of the editor you prefer to use for editing (e.g. "code" or "vim").

-### Option 2 - Go Install and goscript --setup

 1. Call `go install github.com/fkmiec/goscript@latest` This will install the goscript binary, which should ensure it is on your **PATH**.

 2. Call `goscript --setup <project name>` to setup a new project to host go scripts and follow instructions to set required environment variables.